MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/3-policy-control.md

 A SIM policy defines a set of interoperability settings that can be assigned to one or more SIMs.
 It also defines the default QoS settings for any services that use the policy.
 You'll need to assign a SIM policy to a SIM before the UE using that SIM can access the private mobile network.

-To create a new SIM policy, take the following steps:
+To create a new SIM policy, take these steps:

 1. Collect all the [configuration values](/azure/private-5g-core/collect-required-information-for-sim-policy) for the policy.
 1. Open the **Mobile Network** resource representing the private mobile network for which you want to create the service.
 1. Select **SIM policies** from the resource menu and then select the **Create** button.

-   The **Create a SIM policy** screen is displayed, as shown below:
+   The **Create a SIM policy** screen is displayed, as shown in the following screenshot:

    :::image type="content" source="../media/sim-create-a-sim-policy.png" alt-text="A screenshot showing an example SIM policy creation screen." border="true":::